A prime number is a natural number greater than 1 which has no positive divisors other than 1 and itself

 Fermat’s little theorem

-If a is an integer, p a prime number where 0<a<p then apa(modp)
+If a is an integer and p is a prime number where 0<a<p, then apa(modp)

 or alternatively